 23. Benefits of easements assignable

-(1) The benefit of an easement in favour of the corporation to which any land is subject by virtue of section 27A(1)(b)(v) of the Town Planning and Development Act 1928 or otherwise (even though the easement may not have been created as being assignable) is capable of being assigned from the corporation or any person to whom it may be subsequently assigned.
+(1) The benefit of an easement in favour of the corporation to which any land is subject by virtue of section 167(1)(b)(iv) of the Planning and Development Act 2005 or otherwise (even though the easement may not have been created as being assignable) is capable of being assigned from the corporation or any person to whom it may be subsequently assigned.

 (2) Upon being satisfied that an easement has been assigned in accordance with subsection (1), the Registrar of Titles or Registrar of Deeds as the case requires —